 - Helps you be more open and honest with yourself and therefore, being able to be open and honest with others.

 Ever heard that saying, ‘you can only love others, if you first love yourself’?
-When it comes to understanding the basis of self-care and its internal and external benefits, you’ll come to find that this nurturing of ‘the self’ overflows into your environment.
+When it comes to understanding the importance of self-care, loving yourself and its internal and external benefits, you’ll come to find that this nurturing of ‘the self’ overflows into your environment.
 Loving others as a result of loving yourself minimizes those unrealistic expectations that we may have of others which may lead to disappointment.
 For example, once you get to a point where you only seek validation and approval from yourself (realistically), it puts less pressure on others to be perfect, allowing you to love unconditionally.

 Some ways to practice self-care are: